jkedra/jkedra.github.io/_drafts/btrfs.md

 #### kernel
 Use the latest kernel available.
 Even with LTS Ubuntu (14.04 at the moment) [you may use 4.2 kernel][ubuntu14kernel].

+### Maintenance
+BTRFS occupies more space when snapper is active.
+Depending on configuration and on the filesystem activity, it might actually occupy much more than a regular filesystem does.
+So the rule of thumb is to plan btrfs size at least twice what a regular filesystem would take.
+If possible, plan it more.

+Even with such the wide space margin, during often system updates and upgrades the space pressure might go high and other-than-fs-increase solution is often required.
+In such the situation you may sacrifice snapshots history or remove some of them selectively.
+The command you are searching for is `snapper delete (remove|rm) number | number1-number2`, for example:

+snapper -c root2 delete 63-97

+This removes some incremental changes so releases sometimes significant amount of diskspace.

 ## Resources